 The benefits of sealed CO2 technology at power levels above 500 W are exactly the same benefits that have led to their success at lower power levels.
 A sealed CO2 laser can be considered a “light bulb,” rugged and reliable, with a continuous, maintenance-free operating lifetime in excess of 35,000 hours.

-Sealed lasers are compact and can easily be mounted onto production lines, movable gantries and robot arms (see photo on p.
-105).
+Sealed lasers are compact and can easily be mounted onto production lines, movable gantries and robot arms (see photo at top of this page).
 Applications include processing of ceramic and metallic materials, high-speed cutting of paper, or welding sheet plastics.
 They are used to cut out air bags for the automotive industry, in direct-to-mold laser sintering, and for large-area dieboard cutting.

 Lower-cost RF power is an obvious advantage of the new transistors, but an additional benefit comes in terms of reduced currents, both dc and RF.
 The size and cost of almost all the electrical components in the laser are directly related to their current-handling capacity.
 Conduction losses in these components are related to the square of the current, so by increasing the operating voltage from 30 to 120 Vdc, for instance, a fourfold reduction in current is gained, leading to a sixteenfold reduction in losses for the same power level.